zupo/peps/pep-0xxx.rst

 synchronize changes between their concrete data structures and the configuration object.

+This object is extendable: that is, future releases of Python may add configuration fields to this object as they become useful.
+For backwards-compatibility purposes, new fields are only appended to this object.
+Existing fields will never be removed, renamed, or reordered.

 The ``TLSConfiguration`` object would be defined by the following code:

     ServerNameCallback = Callable[[TLSBufferObject, Optional[str], TLSConfiguration], Any]